-Of course, this tip is only for those who pay off their bill in full each month.
+Of course, this tip is only for those who pay off their bills in full each month.
 If you don’t, you’ll pay more interest than you’ll get back in rewards.

 Senior discounts are a dying breed of savings, but some grocery chains still offer them.
-Ask your local grocery stores if they give seniors a discount — typically 5% or 10% off the bill — for shopping on a certain day of the week.
+Ask your local supermarket if they give seniors a discount — typically 5% or 10% off the bill — for shopping on a certain day of the week.

-Salvage stores are a unique category of retail that sells canned food and other goods that are past expiration date.
+Want to really learn how to save money on groceries?
+Then you should check out salvage stores.
+This unique category of retail sells canned food and other goods that are past their expiration dates.

 So if you really want to be a savvy shopper, you’ve got to look up, down and all around as you’re walking the aisles.

-That’s sometimes where you’ll find the store brand or just second-tier brands that deliver acceptable quality for a lower price than the big name brands.
+That’s sometimes where you’ll find the store brand or just second-tier brands that deliver acceptable quality for a lower price than the big names.

 Want to dig really deep into the philosophy of product placement?
 Check out our article on a little-known retail secret that may trick right-handed shoppers into spending more money.

-Drugstores are great for their sales — offering big discounts on both grocery and non-grocery items — ranging from $1 to a few bucks off what you’d pay for the same items at the grocery store.
+Drugstores can be great for their sales: They sometimes offer big discounts on grocery and non-grocery items — ranging from $1 to a few bucks off what you’d pay for the same items at the grocery store.

-Here are some items you can often find on sale at various drugstores:
+Here are some items you can often find on sale at drugstores: